 An air primer might not sound like the most exciting piece of firefighting equipment, but having the right air primer for a fire truck during an emergency call can literally mean the difference between life and death.

-Most fire departments use what is called a centrifugal pump to deliver water to the fire.
+Most fire departments use what is called a self priming centrifugal pump to deliver water to the fire.
 Small, light and compact, this type of pump is portable, has few moving parts and is fairly simple to maintain.

 Without a working pump primer at the scene, there will be a delay in delivering water to the fire.
 In a situation where every second counts, this can have catastrophic consequences in terms of victim and firefighter safety, and can result in more extensive property damage.

 The priming method you go with depends a lot on your water source:

 - If the water is higher than the pump, gravity causes the water to flow into the pump with little or no help, pushing air out naturally.

 - If you’re drawing water from a hydrant, once again there is usually sufficient pressure to force water into the pump as the air is pushed out.

 - In situations where the water source is below the pump, that means the water must be pushed upward, against the force of gravity.
 This is when a primer is used to create atmospheric pressure that forces the water into the pump.

 Different Types of Air Primers For Fire Trucks

 There are different types of air primers for fire trucks available.
 The one you choose may depend on the types of calls you’re responding to and other specific needs of your department.